kaitlynsalvicruz/BTE320-Portfolio/README.md

 ## February 21st, 2024
 Added the "Date_Program" file which is a program that when a date is entered, returns the month, day, and year of the date.

+##February 23rd, 2024
+Added the "Characters Test" file which is a program which displays characters which are in both strings.